 Checklist before you meet an adviser:

-- List of countries involved and asset types.
+- List of countries involved and asset types in each jurisdiction.

 - Ownership structures and approximate values.

-- Copies of existing wills and any trust deeds.
+- Copies of existing wills, trust deeds and any local succession documents.

-Planning for incapacity: powers of attorney that protect wealth and decision-making
+Planning for incapacity: Lasting Powers of Attorney that protect wealth and decision-making

 Ordinary Power of Attorney

-An Ordinary Power of Attorney (OPA) helps while you still have capacity.
-Use it for temporary help with bank access or paying bills.
+An Ordinary Power of Attorney (OPA) helps while you still have mental capacity.
+Use it for temporary help — for example, if you are abroad and need someone to complete a property transaction or manage bank accounts on your behalf.

-Key point: an OPA ends if you lose capacity.
-It is not a substitute for long-term arrangements.
+Key point: an OPA ends automatically if you lose capacity.
+It is not a substitute for long-term arrangements and should never be relied upon as your only protection.

 Enduring Power of Attorney

-“Choosing the right attorneys gives families breathing space and avoids costly court delays.”
+“Choosing the right attorneys and registering LPAs early gives families breathing space and avoids costly court delays.
+Plan, don’t panic.”

 Conclusion

 We recommend a clear, joined-up plan that keeps control in the right hands as life changes.
-The biggest single risk is inheritance tax exposure; acting now reduces the chance of rushed choices that harm your family and legacy.
+The single biggest risk for most families is inheritance tax exposure — with the nil rate band frozen at £325,000 since 2009 and average property values in England now around £290,000, more households are caught every year.
+Acting now, while options are widest, reduces the chance of rushed choices that harm your family and legacy.

-Use the toolkit we described: wills, trusts, gifts, charitable giving, life insurance in trust, business succession and powers of attorney.
-Align those strategies so one move does not create new tax liabilities or practical problems.
+Use the toolkit we have described: wills, lifetime trusts (particularly discretionary trusts for maximum protection and flexibility), lifetime gifts, charitable giving, life insurance in trust, business succession planning and Lasting Powers of Attorney.
+Align those strategies so one move does not create new tax liabilities or practical problems — and remember, keeping families wealthy strengthens the country as a whole.

-Next step: gather a simple asset list with estimated values, your family goals and current documents before you meet an adviser.
+Next step: gather a simple asset list with estimated values, your family goals and current documents before you meet a specialist.
 For a practical starting point on inheritance tax, see our guide to effective inheritance tax planning.